himanshu-0611/Full-Stack-Web-Development/README.md

 1. ExpressJS
 1. MongoDB

-At the end of this course you will be able to build standalone full stack websites Amazon, Instagram, Facebook, etc. Just complete the below modules and keep patience.
+At the end of this course you will be able to build standalone full stack websites like Amazon, Instagram, Facebook, etc. Just complete the below modules and keep patience.

 #1<br>
 HTML • 4hrs : https://youtu.be/kUMe1FH4CHE